matinas/cookinvr/README.md

 ## Demos

-_Click on the images to open videos (will open in the same tab by default)_
+_Click on the image to open video (will open in the same tab by default, so CTRL+click is recommended)_

 > **1.0:** First prototype version including some very basic ingredient handling